voxelize/mc-map-importer/README.md

   - The way I setup my registry already mimics this encoding, so I just make sure the meta is within the correct range
 - For the rest of the blocks, I just ignore the meta information

-Once your process each block to match your registry, you can import the map on the front-end like so
+Once you process each block to match your registry, you can import the map on the front-end like so

 ```typescript
 const chunkSize = Math.ceil(updatedWorldMap.length / 10);